Changing your name can be a big decision

 Going through the name changing process can be a hassle if you don’t know where to start.
 The only legal document you need to change your name, on everything from your driver’s license to your passport, is the Official Certificate of Marriage issued by the Registry of Births, Deaths and Marriages of the state in which you were married.
 This is legal proof that you are married and buying this certificate makes changing your name relatively simple.

 I can make the process of changing your name easy.
-Before your wedding, I will ask you whether you wish to purchase the Official Certificate of Marriage and I can lodge your application at the same time that I submit your marriage paperwork to the BDM immediately after the ceremony.
+Before your wedding, I will ask you whether you wish to purchase the Official Certificate of Marriage.
+If you say yes, I will lodge your application when I submit your marriage paperwork to the BDM immediately after the ceremony.
 After your marriage is registered the BDM will contact you to arrange payment for the Official Certificate of Marriage.
-After they receive your payment the BDM will issue your certificate and post it to you.
+Once they receive your payment the BDM will issue your certificate and post it to you.
 The time taken to do this varies but it is usually less than four weeks.

 If you’d like more information about changing your name or have any other questions regarding my services feel free to CALL ME.